robbalmbra/ArduinoApps/README.md

 [ArduinoWifiAutoConnect](ArduinoWifiAutoConnect) - Connects to private wireless networks including bt openzone and virgin media.

 [ArduinoWifiGeolocater](ArduinoWifiGeolocater) - Scans and logs wireless network around the device, writes this data to EEPROM including BBSID,RSSI and channel.
-Such data can be processed to GOOGLE api to recreate the route the user has taken.
+Such data can be processed to google API to recreate the route the user has taken.